ADPer0705/my_notes/Cybersecurity/tools/metasploit.md

 12 directories, 0 files
 ```

+### Payloads
+In metasploit, a payload is the piece of code that runs on the target system after successfully exploiting a vulnerability.
+Payloads allow you to take specific actions o the target, like opening a remote shell or uploading files.
+#### Classification of Payloads
+1. **Single Payload**
+	- A single payload is a self-contained, standalone piece of code.
+		- Everything needed for the payload to execute is in a single package
+	- E.g. If you use a simple reverse shell payload, it will contain all the instructions to open a connection back to your machine in one step
+	- Advantages of Single payloads :
+		- *Simplicity*
+			- Everything is in one place, making it easier to deploy and quicker to execute
+		- *No additional communication needed*
+			- Since it's all in one go, there's no need for additional steps to establish a channel for further payload delivery
+1. **Staged Payload**
+	- A staged payload works in two parts :
+		1. **Stager**
+			- The initial, smaller piece of code that sets up a communication channel between the attacker and the target machine
+			- e.g. a reverse TCP stager will open a connection back to the attacker's machine
+		1. **Stage**
+			- Once the stager is successfully executed, it downloads or delivers the larger, more complex payload (the stage)
+			- e.g. The `windows/meterpreter/reverse_tcp` payload delivers the initial stager to open the connection and then delivers the full Meterpreter shell once the connection is established.
+	- Why use staged payloads ??
+		- *Size Limitation bypass*
+			- They help bypass size restrictions by delivering the main functionality after initial execution
+		- *Flexibility*
+			- The attacker can adapt and decide what final payload (stage) to deliver after the initial stager is in place
+		- *Modularity*
+			- Stager can be used with various stages, so they can be mixed and matched for different situations

+#### Common Payload Types
+1. **Meterpreter Payload**
+	- Meterpreter is an advanced, interactive payload that provides a lot of post-exploitation capabilities
+	- This includes file system access, process manipulation, privilege escalation, etc.
+	- It's modular, meaning you can run various scripts and modules while connected to the target without sending a new payload each time
+2. **Shell Payload**
+	- A basic shell payload opens a single command-line interface (like 'bash' or 'cmd' shell) on the target system
+	- Types of shell payloads
+		- *Bind Shell*
+			- The target system listens for an incoming connection from the attacker
+		- *Reverse Shell*
+			- The target system initiates a connection back to the attacker's machine

+#### Adapters
+- These provide additional flexibility and customization when using payloads
+- This is less common in typical user scenarios but involves modifying how payloads behave
+- e.g by encrypting or encoding them to evade detection
+- Adapter might help :
+	- Create polymorphic payloads to bypass antivirus or intrusion detection
+	- Encapsulation payloads with custom obfuscation techniques

 ### Key Metasploit Components
 1. **Exploit Database**
 	- Metasploit houses a massive database of publicly know exploits